rhagarty/app-modernization/README.md

     </div>

 1. To view the running application, return to the **Environments -> Staging** panel and click on **Actions** -> **Open application**.

-    Initially, you will get a `404` error because a context path must be provided.

-    Add **/resorts** to the end of the URL to provide the proper path.

     <div align="center">
         <img src="./images/saas-modresorts.png">